fateme-shm/getx/README-fa.md

       your dependency.
 That way, in addition to saving time, you are less at risk of having unnecessary dependencies on memory.
 Dependency loading is also lazy by default.

-    - **ORGANIZATION:** GetX allows the total decoupling of the View, presentation logic, business logic, dependency injection, and navigation.
+    - **سازماندهی:** GetX allows the total decoupling of the View, presentation logic, business logic, dependency injection, and navigation.
 You do not need context to navigate between routes, so you are not dependent on the widget tree (visualization) for this.
 You don't need context to access your controllers/blocs through an inheritedWidget, so you completely